open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

 Description
 *******************************************
-The **FMC Host Digital IO** device sends and receives digital data to and from :ref:`breakout_1r4` and allows control over its display state.
+The **FMC Host Digital IO** device sends and receives digital data to and from :ref:`breakout` and allows control over its display state.
 This includes:

 - 8x 5-volt tolerate digital inputs sampled at 10 MHz
 - 8x digital outputs sampled at 10 MHz